 How to Grill Chicken Breasts

-I crank the heat to high, add the chicken, and let it get nice dark lines on one side, watching closely.
+I preheat the grill on high heat.
+Once hot, I add the chicken and let it sear, getting nice dark lines on one side, watching closely.
 Then I flip it, watch for lines on the second side, and then turn the grill down to low.
-Once the outside is crusted it is harder to dry out.
+Once the outside is seared it is harder to dry out because it keeps the natural juices inside.
 I set my kitchen timer to go temp it every 5 minutes after that.
 When it reaches 157 I remove it from the grill and let it rest to get up to 160.

-For a delicious summery meal serve this Lemon Grilled Chicken on top of my Spinach Salad with Grilled Grapes and Brie Cheese.
-You can omit the grapes to make this compatible for keto.
+For a delicious summery meal serve this Lemon Grilled Chicken recipe on top of Spinach Salad with Grilled Grapes and Brie Cheese.
+You can omit the grapes or sub strawberries to make this keto friendly.
+Or simply grill some peppers and onions to serve alongside this grilled chicken.

 To make the Marinade: